Byranlee/Zihao-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-I am a Ph.D. candidate in mining engineering at Virginia Tech.
+I am a Ph.D. in mining engineering at Virginia Tech.
 My current research efforts focus primarily on petrophysical property analysis and the geostatistics-based applications of conventional and unconventional reservoirs using laboratory core analysis and numerical modeling.
 I have broad interests in petrophysics, enhanced oil/gas recovery, fluid flow in porous medium, and poroelasticity.
 I work with Dr. Cheng Chen since 2017.
 Our group's research of interest focus on subsurface energy, water, and environmental systems.